Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-apps/app/app-frontend/features.md

 ## Form
 This feature is responsible for the `data` process task type, which is typically used for form filling.
-This includes rendering the form UI designed in Altinn Studio, running any rules/dynamics, calling APIs to perform calulations, validations, save form data, submit/move process to next step.
+This includes rendering the form UI designed in Altinn Studio, running any rules/dynamics, calling APIs to perform calculations, validations, save form data, submit/move process to next step.

 To render the form UI, the _form layout_ defined in Altinn Studio is used together with metadata about the data model.
 The form components are rendered based on the contents of the form layout.